Pyanes666/Binary2Pynumber/README.md

-# Binary2Pynumber
+# Binary2Pynumber V1.0
-This Program with Python used for convert binary to number
+This GUI Program with Python used for convert binary to number.
+THATS SO EASY!!